 The Science of Steam Engines is actually a broader study of the development of engines in general and the mechanisms by which they perform work.
 It begins with waterwheels and windmills and continues up through steam turbines in nuclear power plants.
 Illustrations on every page of this full-color book (Kindle format) help the reader understand the scientific principles while showing many of the different “contraptions” that were invented along the way.

 This 142-page book can easily serve as your science curriculum for at least a month or two for students in grades five through eight.
 The content is so fascinating that older students and adults will probably also enjoy reading it.
 Questions for each section are found at the back of the book.

 Along the way, students learn a great deal about the mechanics of machinery: wheels, gears, axles, levers, rods, pistons, boilers, and so on.
 They also learn about other concepts such as kinetic energy and centrifugal force.
-While early lessons discuss different types of mills, much of the book’s focus is on the development of engines used by boats, ships, car-type vehicles, and trains.
+While early lessons discuss different types of mills, much of the book’s focus is on the development of engines used by boats, ships, precursors to cars, and trains.
 The entire book is fascinating for both the science and the history.